mpjan/paceml/README.md

   - All referenced zones should be defined.
 If a zone is missing, raise an error.
   - Verify that interval units are consistent with the zone definitions.
   - The intervals within repetition blocks should be processed recursively.
+4. **Free-form Notes**:
+  - Then process free-form notes.
-4. **Calculations**:
+5. **Calculations**:
   - Calculate total distance and time after all intervals and repetitions have been processed.

----

-@!parei aqui

-##### Handling Imports:
-- If the document includes an `@import_zones` statement, the parser should load and parse the referenced file before processing the rest of the document.
-- Implement safeguards against circular imports or excessive nesting of imports.

-#### 3.2 Error Handling
+#### 3.2 General Error Handling

-##### Syntax Errors:
+The parser should be designed to handle errors gracefully and continue processing if possible.

-- If any syntax error is encountered (e.g., missing curly braces, undefined zone), the parser should raise an error with a clear message indicating the nature of the error and its location in the document.
+If any syntax error is encountered (e.g., missing curly braces, undefined zone), the parser should raise an error with a clear message indicating the nature of the error and the line number where it occurred.

-- Consider implementing a system for multiple error reporting, allowing the parser to collect and report multiple errors in a single pass.
+The parser should be able to handle multiple syntax errors in a single document, collecting and reporting all errors in a single pass.

-##### Missing Metadata:
-- If required metadata fields are missing, the parser should either raise an error or provide a warning depending on the importance of the metadata for the workout's execution.
-- Implement a system to distinguish between required and optional metadata fields.

-##### Zone Definition Errors:
-- If a zone is defined with inconsistent units or overlapping ranges, the parser should raise an error.
-- The parser should check for duplicate zone names and handle them appropriately (e.g., raise an error or use the last definition).
-- Validate that zone ranges are logical (e.g., start value < end value for pace zones).

-##### Interval and Repetition Errors:
-- The parser should validate that all intervals are properly defined and that repetition counts make sense.
-- Any inconsistencies or illogical combinations should trigger an error (e.g., negative distances or times, zero repetitions).
+Any inconsistencies or illogical combinations should trigger an error (e.g., negative distances or times, zero repetitions).

-- Check for references to undefined zones within intervals.
+Check for references to undefined zones within intervals.

-##### Calculation Errors:
-- If there is an issue calculating total distance or time (e.g., due to incompatible units), the parser should raise an error.
-- Implement proper handling for potential arithmetic overflow in calculations.

 #### 3.3 Additional Considerations

-##### Unit Conversion:
+##### 3.3.1 Unit Conversion:

-- Implement a robust system for handling and converting between different units (e.g., km to miles, minutes to seconds).
+Implement a robust system for handling and converting between different units (e.g., km to miles, minutes to seconds).

-- Ensure that all calculations and comparisons are done using a standard internal representation to avoid floating-point errors.
+Ensure that all calculations and comparisons are done using a standard internal representation (e.g. seconds for time and meters for distance).

-#### Extensibility:
+##### 3.3.2 Extensibility

-- Design the parser to be easily extensible for future additions to the PaceML specification.
+Design the parser to be easily extensible for future additions to the PaceML specification.
-- Implement a plugin system or use a strategy pattern to allow for easy addition of new features or modifications to existing parsing rules.

-##### Performance:
-- For large PaceML documents, consider implementing streaming parsing techniques to handle the document in chunks rather than loading it entirely into memory.
-- Optimize the parsing process for common cases while still correctly handling edge cases.

-##### Localization:
-- Consider implementing support for different locales, particularly for handling decimal separators in numeric values (e.g., 3.14 vs 3,14).

-##### Output Format:
-- Define a clear and consistent output format for the parsed PaceML document, possibly using a structured format like JSON or XML for easy consumption by other systems.

 ### 4. Output

+#### 4.1 General Output

 Parsers should be able to generate:

-1. A human-readable summary of the workout
-2. A structured data format (e.g., JSON) for integration with other systems
+1. A JSON representation of the workout for integration with other systems
-3. Calculated total distance and time
+2. Calculated total distance and time

+#### 4.2 Examples

+##### 4.2.1 Basic Workout

+@!todo

+##### 4.2.2 More Complete Workout

+###### 4.2.2.1 Track Workout

+@!todo

+###### 4.2.2.2 Hill Repeats

+@!todo

 ### 5. Extensions